-The Ph.D. program is rigorous yet rewarding.
+The Ph.D. program at the University of South Carolina College of Pharmacy is rigorous yet rewarding.
 Students are required to maintain an average grade of “B” or higher in all courses within their program of study.
 Grades below “C” are considered as failure.

 Students with prior graduate course work may transfer up to nine credit hours for graduate credit.
 Ph.D. candidates are required to complete four departmental seminar courses (PHAR 712A-D).
 A maximum of 4 hours credit can be earned for PHAR 712.
 All graduate students specializing in pharmaceutics or medicinal chemistry who have not successfully completed physical chemistry (CHEM 541 and 542) requirements must do so during their first year of residence.